The Mac Portable—an Apple flop that led to great things—turns 30

 What the Mac Portable wasn’t was all that . . . portable.
 In the evocative parlance of the time, it was a luggable, weighing in at 13.75 pounds without a hard drive and 15.75 pounds with one.
 The starting price—again, without a hard disk—was $5,800, or more than twice the $2,495 that the Mac had debuted at a half-decade earlier.

-The idea that a Macintosh should be more than a desktop computer had existed from the start: Steve Jobs had given the engineering team the goal “Mac in a book by 1986” even before the first Mac shipped in 1984.
-And Apple fans had been eagerly anticipating the Mac Portable’s debut—word of its development had leaked all the way back in February of the previous year—it landed with a thud.
+The idea that a Macintosh should be more than a desktop computer had existed from the start: Steve Jobs had given the engineering team the goal “Mac in a book by 1986” before the first Mac shipped in 1984.
+But even though Apple fans had been eagerly anticipating the Mac Portable’s debut—word of its development had leaked all the way back in February of the previous year—it landed with a thud.
 It never sold well, got only minor upgrades, and was gone two years later.
 But it still served a useful purpose.
 By building a portable Mac that was so clearly the wrong machine for the times, Apple had given itself a handy checklist of mistakes not to make the next time.
 More about that in a bit.

 Barely portable

 Now, it’s important to remember that the Macintosh Portable arrived in 1989.
-A yen for super-mobility already existed: NEC had released a super-portable four-pound machine, the UltraLite, the previous year.
-But lots of allegedly portable computers were pricey behemoths: In December of that year, PC Magazine’s Bill Howard wrote a cover story on luggable PCs that only covered machines that weighed at least 20 pounds.
+A yen for extreme mobility already existed: NEC had released a super-portable four-pound machine, the UltraLite, the previous year.
+But lots of allegedly portable computers were pricey behemoths.
+In December of that year, PC Magazine’s Bill Howard wrote a cover story on luggable PCs that only covered machines that weighed at least 20 pounds.
 Many cost more than the Mac Portable.
 In other words, Apple was entering a category that already existed.

 But almost everybody who saw fit to comment on the Mac Portable noted that it was bulky and expensive.
 Even Apple’s chairman and CEO John Sculley admitted the obvious.
 “We have had people say, ‘I wish it were lighter, I wish it were cheaper.
 How can I buy one?'” he said.
 Even if you give him credit for honesty—imagine those words coming out of the mouth of a 2019 tech CEO!—the defensiveness was not a promising sign.